mapbox/mapbox-gl-native/platform/darwin/docs/guides/Predicates and Expressions.md

 <dt>Format string syntax:</dt>
 <dd>
    <code>FUNCTION($zoomLevel, 'mgl_stepWithMinimum:stops:', 0, %@)</code> with
-   a dictionary with zoom levels as keys
+   a dictionary with zoom levels or other constant values as keys
 </dd>
 <dt>Target:</dt>
 <dd>